proglang/ldgv/README.md

 transform the abundant number of tail calls into jumps which will keep the stack size from exploding.

+The command line executable has support for invoking the C compiler on the generated source code by passing either `-O` or `-L` on the command line, see the output `compile --help` for more information.

 ### Integrating and using the generated C code

 Every top level definition in the source file will correspond to a symbol of